SpektraSystems/Check-Point-Labs/README.md

 # Introduction

 This is a supplement guide to getting started on accessing the hands-on **Check Point Certification CCSA/CCSE** labs, using CloudLabs AI platform from Spektra Systems.

-# Accessing Hands-on Labs CCSE/CCSA

-# Overview
-This lab guide will help you in getting started on accessing the hands-on lab infrastructure for Checkpoint CCSA/CCSE Lab.

 # Contents
 * Checkpoint CCSE/CCSA Certification: Accessing Hands-on Labs